josephlosee/C195Project/C195_JLosee/Readme.txt

 -TODO: All, but this is a simple conversion from the SQL dateTime to a zoned datetime based on user system defaults

 Requirement F (Exception Controls):
--In progress: overlapping appointments, nonexistent or invalid customer data (See Requirement B)
+-In progress: overlapping appointments, nonexistent or invalid customer data (See Requirement B, completed validation)
 -Done: UN/Password

 Requirement G: